qutella/eprimeglobal/API.md

 </tr><tr>
 </table>

+#### Timeouts
 «Timeout» error is associated with payment if no response is sent whithin 7 seconds.

 If no fatal error occurred 3 repeating requests will be sent with interval of 10 minutes.
 One more request will be sent in 30 minutes, one after 60 minutes and 2 more in 180 minutes interval.
 If no answer comes after that, “no answer” fatal error is associated with payment.

 Repeating requests are sent with the same values as the first one with merchant_id parameter present.

+#### Important notice

+Please be aware that at any moment new parameters can be transferred in API notifications.
+Make sure that your payment handler is ready accept more parameters than specified in this documentation.
+Along with adding new parameters documentation will be updated.